mk12/blog/posts/caesar-cipher.md

  7.23, 7.64, 2.14, 0.12, 6.28,  6.51, 9.28, 2.73, 1.05, 1.68, 0.23, 1.66, 0.09]
 ```

 Now we know what the correct frequencies should look like, but how do we measure the distance between two sets of relative frequencies?
-If you've never taken a statistics course, you might think we should just add up the absolute differences letter-wise. \[_Feb.
-2018_: I realize that sounds condescending; I was including myself in that description, as I hadn't taken my first statistics course yet, and so I didn't understand the theory behind the technique in this article. &mdash;MK\] That might work, but I'm going to jump straight to the best method: Pearson's chi-squared test.
+One idea would be to add up the absolute differences letter-wise.
+That might work, but I'm going to jump straight to the best method: Pearson's chi-squared test.
 We calculate the cumulative chi-squared test-statistic by

 $$χ^2 = \sum_{i=1}^n\frac{(O_i - E_i)^2}{E_i}$$